M-Marvin/LIBRARY-NGLink/README.md

 This is a simple library for interacting with ngspice36.
 For C++/C#:
-- It provoides currently just allows to attach/detach ngspice and use its methods.
+- It currently just allows to attach/detach ngspice and use its methods.
 - TODO: Some functions to load and auto-reload (if they have ben edited) circuit-files.

 For Java: